This information will help you prepare for your rigid bronchoscopy procedure at Memorial Sloan Kettering (MSK).

 Within 30 days of your procedure, you will have an appointment for presurgical testing (PST).
 Your doctor’s office will schedule this for you.

 During your appointment you will meet with a nurse practitioner who works closely with anesthesiology staff (doctors and specialized nurses who give you medication to sleep during surgery).
-He or she will review your medical and surgical history with you, including your medications.
-You will have tests, including an electrocardiogram (EKG) to check your heart rhythm, a chest x-ray, blood tests, and any other tests necessary to plan your care.
+Your nurse practitioner will review your medical and surgical history with you, including your medications.
+You will have tests done, including an electrocardiogram (EKG) to check your heart rhythm, a chest x-ray, blood tests, and any other tests necessary to plan your care.
 Your nurse practitioner may also recommend you see other healthcare providers.

-- If you take insulin or other medications for diabetes, you may need to change the dose.
-Ask the doctor who prescribes this medication for you what you should do the day before and the morning of your procedure.
+- If you take insulin or other medications for diabetes, you may need to change the dose before your procedure.
+Ask the doctor who prescribes your diabetes medication what you should do the day before and the morning of your procedure.

 In New York: